 But there is much more to Las Vegas than what I described above.
-For starters, there’s the SEMA show, which is the world’s largest aftermarket car/car parts show, there are also hundreds of other shows/conventions like this in Vegas, like the Star Trek Convention, Comic Con, and many more.
-There are also many non-vice shows that the whole family can see, shows like Cirque du Soleil, concerts, magic shows etc.
+For starters, there’s the SEMA show, which is the world’s largest aftermarket car/car parts show; there are also hundreds of other shows/conventions like this in Vegas, like the Star Trek Convention, Comic Con, and many more.
+There are also many non-vice shows that the whole family can see, such as Cirque du Soleil, concerts, magic shows, etc.

 When I was invited to take part in the Trail Trek Tour, I jumped at the chance to visit the fabulous Las Vegas.
 I’ve already written about our daytime adventures on the Trail Trek Tour here and here.
 This post is about the times when we weren’t checking out tuned cars or getting dirty on the Wheeler Pass off-road trail.